FaridSafi/react-native-google-places-autocomplete/README.md

         url:
           'https://cors-anywhere.herokuapp.com/https://maps.googleapis.com/maps/api', // or any proxy server that hits https://maps.googleapis.com/maps/api
         headers: {
-          Authorization: `an auth token` // if required for your proxy }
+          Authorization: `an auth token`, // if required for your proxy },
       }}
     />
   );